horia141/jupiter/docs/concepts/inbox-tasks.md

 Besides the obvious button interactions, you can also _swipe left_ to mark a task as _done_ and _swipe right_ to mark it as not done.

+## Gamification

+Inbox tasks participate in [gamification](gamification.md) if it is enabled.
+Every task marked as `Done` brings you number of points.
+Every task marked as `Not Done` loses you a number of points.
+There's a random "Puppy Bonus" from time to time to spice things up.

 ## Interactions

 In the web app you can change the properties of a inbox task by clicking on it in the view.